 Recipe Roulette is a quick and fun way to add budget-friendly recipes to your Meal Planner.
 Open Recipe Roulette, type in your cost filter and any other criteria you may have, for example “$ chicken”.
 You will then get the most popular chicken recipes that are also the lowest identified cost first.
 You can also use this feature to search for recipes using ingredients you already have on-hand or items that came in your CSA box.

 Use the Advanced Filters

-You can use the creating your own tag to apply to the recipes that meet your budgeting needs. you can then search the recipe box for recipes with that tag and schedule them right from the recipe box in Settings->My Meal Plan->My Schedule (Settings->Whole30 for our Whole30 subscribers) to schedule budget-friendly meals to be automatically generated in your Meal Planner by using a few tricks.
+You can use the Advanced Filters in Settings->My Meal Plan->My Schedule (Settings->Whole30 for our Whole30 subscribers) to schedule budget-friendly meals to be automatically generated in your Meal Planner by using a few tricks.
 We have a selection of budget-friendly recipes in the Recipe Box that are tagged “budget”.
 You can also apply the “budget” tag to other recipes in your Recipe Box or recipes you import that take fewer or less costly ingredients and then use the Advanced Filters to schedule meals with that tag.
 The “Simple” tag can help create a budget-conscious meal plan because these recipes have fewer ingredients and are less complicated to make.
 You can schedule soups and salads for lunches for lower-cost lunch options.
 Make sure to adjust the number of servings you have set for each meal to accurately reflect the number of people you cook for at that meal so you are not buying groceries for four people to eat lunch if you are only cooking lunch for one, for example.
 We would love for you to come chat with us so we can walk you through the process of setting up your schedule in this way.